 If your plan is to see a bear no matter what in one day, head to the Senda del Oso enclosure.
 If your plan is to understand the bear as a wild animal, Somiedo is the place.

-Where to see bears in Somiedo
+Best viewpoints to see bears in Somiedo

 Important: do not leave the signposted paths.
 This is protected wildlife territory and the regulations are strict.

-When to see bears in Somiedo
+Best time to see bears in Somiedo

 - Spring (April-June): the best season.
 Mother bears come out with their cubs.
 Plenty of activity at dawn.